Financial Aid Checklist

 Your financial aid offer, including updates and revisions, may be found 24/7 on Road to Xavier.
 Please be advised that your financial aid offer is subject to revision based on changes to the FAFSA and/or the receipt of additional grants or scholarships.
-To learn more about the aid offered to you, including requirements for eligibility and renewal, please click here.
+Learn More About Financial Aid Eligibility, Renewal, and Requirements.
 You also should review our Financial Aid Glossary to gain a greater understanding of terms and phrases found on the Financial Aid Offer.

 Direct Subsidized and Unsubsidized Loan Requirements